CosminVaideanu/pcvaideanu.github.io/pd28/final-report.md

 ---

-The report provides a comprehensive overview of how the project has advanced understanding of natural and anthropogenic contributions to climate variability, with implications for reducing uncertainty in future projections.
+The report provides a comprehensive overview of how the project has achieved its objectives and has advanced understanding of natural and anthropogenic contributions to climate variability, with implications for reducing uncertainty in future projections.